hetida/hetida-designer/docs/import_export.md

     return {"sum": (a + b)}
 ```

-The file starts with the *documentation* of the component in docstring format.
-Following docstring conventions, it is necessary to start with the component name in the **second** line.
-Underneath, put the complete python code of the *component* itself.
-Then, you may safe the above code as some file named `add.py` on your local system and share it with your colleagues.
+The file begins with the *documentation* of the component in docstring format.
+Following docstring conventions, it is necessary to start with the component name in the *second* line.
+Underneath, there is the complete python code of the *component* itself.
+As an advantage, one is now able to change details in the documentation and component code, i.e., one might add examples to the documentation or change the component description and category, before importing the component on the local designer installation.
+On the other hand, the file does not include important information about *wirings* of the component, for example.

-Now, your colleague goes to the `runtime` directory and creates a subdirectory `components_from_python_code`, for example.
-Here, he saves the python file `add.py`, and possibly many more components in that format.
-One is now able to change details in the documentation and component code, i.e., one might add examples to the documentation or change the component description and category.
+Now, go to the `runtime` directory and create a subdirectory named `components_in_python_files`, for example, where you put the python files of possibly many components, safed in the above presented format.
 Last, simply run the following command from the `runtime` directory to import the components:

 ```shell
 docker run --rm \